neo4j-examples/neo4j-movies-template/README.md

 #### Create Endpoint

 The API itself is created using the [Flask-RESTful](http://flask-restful-cn.readthedocs.io/en/0.3.5/) library.
-The API endpoints are documented using swagger with the [flask-restful-swagger-2](https://github.com/swege/flask-restful-swagger-2.0) library.
+The API endpoints are documented using Swagger.

 To add a new API endpoint there are 3 steps: